-The Company uses a suite of Key Risk Indicators (KRIs) to monitor its exposure to underwriting risk that are evaluated each quarter.
+The Company uses a suite of Key Risk Indicators to monitor its exposure to underwriting risk that are evaluated each quarter.
 These include: volume of premium underwritten, by class of business; priced loss ratios in comparison with plan; ultimate loss ratios in comparison with plan; concentration of premium and profit contribution by class and deterioration in prior year reserves.

 The Company is exposed to premium risk, that is, the risk that premiums are insufficient to cover the value of claims made and reserve risk, the risk that on-going claims are settled at a higher value than previously expected.
-The majority of the Company's material underwriting risk exposure comes from its Warranty business, which represented the largest class of business during 2018.
-In addition, other material classes in terms of size are US Surplus Lines Liability and Italian medical malpractice.
-These latter classes are casualty insurance and underlying claims exposures can take a long-time to properly realise, hence there is a material risk of adverse reserve development on all current and prior underwriting years where the Company underwrote these programmes.
+The majority of the Company's material underwriting risk exposure comes from its General Liability business, in particular, Italian Medical malpractice which represented the largest class of business during 2019.
+In addition, other material classes in terms of size are Warranty and Commercial Credit.
+Casualty insurance and underlying claims exposures can take a long-time to properly realise, hence there is a material risk of adverse reserve development on all current and prior underwriting years where the Company underwrote these type of programmes.
 The SCR quantifies the potential for adverse development as part of the calculation of the premium risk and reserve risk calculation.
 An additional component of the SCR which is driven primarily from the Company's US Surplus Lines business is the SCR component for catastrophe risk.
 Although the Company believes that this account and its other lines of business, are exposed to limited catastrophe risk, due to the treatment and classification of this account within the SCR calculation the Company receives a disproportionality high capital charge for Catastrophe Risk.

 The Company's underwriting risk exposure is concentrated in the General liability class of business.
-Around forty percent of the Company's premium is attributable to this class.
+Around thirtyeight percent of the Company's premium is attributable to this class.

-This risk is mitigated through a range of management controls including the Risk Authorisation Form ("RAF") Process which is a key control.
+This risk is mitigated through a range of management controls including the Risk Authorisation Form ("RAF") process, which is a key control.
 In addition to the RAF process, the Actuarial Pricing team review new business to determine that rates are adequate.
 Within underwriting teams, a peer review also takes place.
 There is constant monitoring of underwriting performance by management, which allows corrective action to be taken if a piece of business is not performing as expected.
 Furthermore, underwriting performance is monitored against risk appetites in terms of volume of written premium, underwriting profit and concentration via the KRI reporting process.

 The Company also uses reinsurance to mitigate underwriting risk.
-This takes the form of a group quota-share agreement with AmTrust International Insurance Ltd (Bermuda) on all business written by the Company as well as quota share and excess of loss contracts on individual classes of business with external providers, including Maiden Insurance Ltd (Bermuda).
-The Company's exposures to Maiden are fully collateralised.
+This takes the form of a group quota-share agreement with AIIL (Bermuda) on all business written by the Company as well as quota share and excess of loss contracts on individual classes of business with external providers, including Maiden (Bermuda).
 All reinsurance programmes must be approved by the Company's Board.